 4. Speech-Language Pathologist

-If you like the idea of working in the healthcare field but the sight of blood makes you queasy, then consider a career as a speech-language pathologist or speech therapist.
+If you like the idea of working in the healthcare field but the sight of blood makes you queasy and you prefer working inside with a blaux portable air conditioner, then consider a career as a speech-language pathologist or speech therapist.

 As a speech therapist, you’ll work to diagnose, assess, and treat communication disorders and swallowing disorders.
 You may either work with adults or children who struggle with speech due to: